-You can also click on Add a New Source if the desired source is not listed in the dropdown list .
-If administrators have enabled TLP view settings, users can select a TLP label for the new source in the dropdown list provided.
+You can also click the Add a New Source option if the desired source is not listed in the dropdown list .
+If administrators have enabled TLP view settings, you can select a TLP label for the new source in the dropdown list provided.
 See the